DavidePorello/ML_bias_detection/README.md

 Please note that we wrote and tested the code in CLion.
 Clion sets as default working directory the folder `cmake_build_debug`, but the code must be run from the root folder (where `main.cpp` is).
 This can be done by editing the default configuration in CLion

+### Run the code

+To run the code, just build `main.cpp` and run it.
+In the first part of the `main.cpp` file there are some useful configuration variables that can be changed to test different aspects of the code.